 - Early warning is limited to hard wire or battery smoke alarms within each of the resident's flats.
-The equipment is subjected to a cyclical test. - 2) Internal access to flats 18, 24, 30 and 32 was gained during this fire risk assessment.
-Fire detection installed to an LD2 and LD3 standard.
+The equipment is subjected to a cyclical test. - No internal access to flats/maisonettes was gained during this fire risk assessment.
+However, resident to number 36 confirmed LD2 standard.